Where to Stream Your Favorite Hollywood Ballet Flicks

 The Turning Point

 It kills me that this 1977 Oscar-nominated classic isn't available on more streaming platforms right now.
 But if you subscribe to Cinemax's Max/Go, you're in luck.
-The Turning Point not only stars Hollywood legends Shirley MacLaine and Anne Bancroft, it's absolutely packed with dancing.
-MacLaine plays DeeDee, a former dancer who retired early to start a family while her best friend Emma (Bancroft) became the American Ballet Company's star ballerina.
+The Turning Point not only stars Hollywood legends Shirley MacLaine and Anne Bancroft, it's absolutely packed with world-class dancing.
+MacLaine plays DeeDee, a former dancer who retired early to start a family while her best friend Emma (Bancroft) went on to become the company's star ballerina.
 Jealousy and resentment ensue when Emma takes DeeDee's talented daughter Emilia (played by former ABT principal Leslie Browne) under her wing.
-Baryshnikov, who was nominated for an Oscar for Best Supporting Actor, plays Emilia's love interest Yuri.
+Baryshnikov, who was nominated for an Oscar for Best Supporting Actor, plays Emilia's womanizing love interest Yuri.

 Where to stream: MaxGo/Cinemax (subscription required)